Packing List - Prince of Wales Island, Wolf Study Expedition

 From Kristen: My go-tos are Gore-Tex hiking shoes/trailrunners and Xtratufs; at least ankle-high waterproofing is ideal, but knee-high Xtratuf boots are not overkill

-From Roberta: I always bring a pair of Gore-Tex ankle-high Merrell’s and a pair of knee-high Hunter boots, which are not as tough as Xtratuf; but I have them for less arduous conditions, and they work.
+From Roberta: I always bring a pair of Gore-Tex or waterproof ankle-high Merrell’s and a pair of knee-high Hunter boots, which are not as tough as Xtratuf; but I bought them years ago for less arduous conditions, and they work.
 My Hunters are not lined or cushioned and get cold, so I’m bringing thick socks - see below.

 ► Socks